-During an affirming two days of honest dialogue, a recognition emerged that these institutions share more than primary missions.
-They usually intervene in the educational life of a student at a later stage than those colleges that “receive” young people who have been on track to go to college from grade school and before.
+The eleven presidents spent two days sharing, with remarkable candor, their struggles and their victories with graduating underrepresented students as well as their feelings of isolation from the rest of the higher education community.
+They realized they had more in common than a primary educational mission.
+They all intervene in the educational life of a student at a later stage than those colleges that “receive” young people who have been on track to go to college from grade school.
 Many of their students earn average grades in large, urban high schools or poor rural schools.
 Many are adults who are trying to work, raise families and complete a college degree.
 Many are the first in their family to attend college, and most are from communities of color.
-These realities characterize the current generation of college students whose access to and success in postsecondary education are essential for national economic and social progress.
-We have much to share from what we have learned from our students, and we acknowledge there is more we can do to improve our own work as well as finding effective ways to contribute our knowledge to the national conversation on increasing completion rates.
+These realities characterize the college students whose access to and success in postsecondary education are essential for national economic and social progress.
+The presidents also realized that together they have much to share from what they have learned from their students and that there is much they can do to improve their own work and find ways to effectively contribute their knowledge to the national conversation on increasing completion rates.

-The Coalition continues to earn national recognition and be a strong, collective voice for its members and their students in discussions and policy making about higher education.
-It is a member of the Secretariat of the National Association of Independent Colleges and Universities (NAICU), is recognized by the Council of Independent Colleges (CIC), and its officers have met with the Secretary of the U.S. Department of Education and members of the White House Domestic Policy Council.
+The Coalition continues to earn national recognition and to be a strong, collective voice for its members and their students in discussions and policy making about higher education.
+It is a member of the Secretariat of the National Association of Independent Colleges and Universities (NAICU) and is recognized by the Council of Independent Colleges (CIC).
+Coalition members have met with the Secretary of the U.S. Department of Education and several individuals from the White House Domestic Policy Council.